puja123-std/Online-Market-Prediction-through-Sentiment-Analysis/README.md

-pip install -r requirements.txt# Stock Market Prediction with Sentiment Analysis
+Stock Market Prediction with Sentiment Analysis

 A Flask-based web application that predicts stock prices using machine learning models (XGBoost) incorporating sentiment analysis from news data.
 The app allows users to select a stock symbol and view predictions along with performance metrics and visualizations.